 The following information isn’t necessary for hosting an event, but it may provide additional inspiration.

 On the surface, it may seem that a waffle party is simply about food.
 But beneath the surface, it can be far more meaningful.

 Waffle parties celebrate kindness on several levels.

-We reduce unnecessary suffering of other sentient creatures, by not consuming them or confining them (often in harshly restrictive and painful conditions) to produce foods that we don’t actually need.
-With production of flesh, milk, and eggs, there are still some pretty unfriendly practices going on in our world.
+With a vegan party, we reduce unnecessary suffering of other sentient creatures, by not consuming them or confining them (often in harshly restrictive and painful conditions) to produce foods that we don’t actually need.
+With the production of animal products, there are still some pretty unfriendly practices going on in our world.